Analysis | The Hurdles That Remain for $69 Billion Microsoft-Activision Deal

 5. Is there flexibility in the deal deadline?

 Microsoft and Activision could extend the closure date to let the CMA appeals process play out in the UK.
 This isn’t uncommon.
 VMware Inc. said in May it was agreeing to a three-month extension on the deadline for its takeover by Broadcom Inc. as the $61 billion deal faced scrutiny from both the EU and the UK.
-Chief Executive Officer Bobby Kotick said during the US hearing in the FTC case that the company would be forced to abandon the deal if the preliminary injunction was granted, which would let Activision would walk away with the breakup fee.
+Activision Chief Executive Officer Bobby Kotick said during the US hearing in the FTC case that the company would be forced to abandon the deal if a preliminary injunction were granted, which would let Activision walk away with the breakup fee.

 More stories like this are available on bloomberg.com